 Set aside a few hours to explore the downtown district, brimming with shops and casual eateries.
 Browse the produce stands and hunt for souvenirs to carry home, all while soaking up the local culture of Amman.

 Hang out in Jabal Al Weibdeh

 About a 20-minute walk from the Citadel, this hip neighborhood brims with galleries, cafés, and boutiques.
-Spend an afternoon wandering, sipping a cup of coffee, seeing the colorful murals on display, while absorbing the Bohemian spirit of Amman.
+Spend an afternoon wandering, sipping a cup of coffee, and seeing the colorful murals on display while absorbing the Bohemian spirit of Amman.

 Immerse Yourself in Art at Jordan’s Museums

 Start your tour with Daraat Al Funun, a museum dedicated to art and artists from Jordan and the Arab world.
 But don’t skip the Jordan Museum, a stunning modern structure housing an impressive collection of archaeological finds.